JoeyBryson/joey_AES/README.md

       Display this help message
    ```

-I recomend creating a new directory
+I recommend creating a new directory

 ```bash
 mkdir joeyaes_files